WesCook/wescook.github.io/projects/_posts/2018-07-30-lifes-swell.md

 ![Level 4](/img/lifes-swell-level-4.png)
 <small>Player can cross at size 1 or 3, but not 2.</small>

 By this point I found I was quickly running into limitation of the GameMaker trial.
-They offer a max of five rooms, which is a pretty big restriction for a puzzle game.
+They offered a max of five rooms, which is a pretty big restriction for a puzzle game.
 Hitting this limit so early meant I could only introduce the tutorial stages, which was honestly disappointing.
-But I'm still happy with my progress, and had reached my goal of proving the mechanic worked.
+But I was still happy with my progress, and had reached my goal of proving the mechanic worked.

 I spent the rest of my time polishing up the game: bright colors, silly sound effects, and of course googly eyes for the player.

-The light-hearted feel I ended with is where the name of the game comes from.
-"Life's Swell" also has the double meaning of referencing the growing (swelling) mechanic of the player.
+The light-hearted theme I settled on is where the name "Life's Swell" comes from.
+It also has the double meaning of referencing the growing (swelling) mechanic of the player, so that's a plus.

 It felt really good to release this game, even if it is only five levels long.
 It's been a long time since I've created a game from scratch like this.
 It reminded me of when I was first learning to program by creating small games in GameMaker, and how joyful it could be.